lilwon/lilwon.github.io/_projects/AICheckers.md

 # AI Checkers

-The checkers game was created as a project for CS-171 Introduction to Artificial Intelligence during the Fall 2019 school year.
+The checkers game was a project for CS-171 Introduction to Artificial Intelligence during the Fall 2019 school year.

 The class repo can be found [here](https://gitlab.ics.uci.edu/ai-projects/Checkers_Student).